gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 ----

-Reverse direction of list using the reverse method
+Reverse direction of a list using the reverse method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | The basic syntax to reverse a list **in place** is:

-.. py:function:: list.reverse()
+.. py:function:: alist.reverse()

     | No parameters are involved.